|

 including privacy disclosures, data access, cross-border data transfers,

-and Canada have followed Europe’s lead.
-In response to Directive’s
+and retention.
+Other countries have followed Europe’s lead.

 |